StatisKit/StatisKit/doc/developper/public/contribute.rst

     blockdiag {

         A [label = "Branch", shape="roundedbox", description="See `Create a development branch`_ section. |br|
-                                                              In order to enable code review from mainteners, the development must be short |br|
+                                                              In order to enable code review from mainteners, |br|
-                                                              (i.e. one branch for one task such as new feature, bug fix...)."];
+                                                              the development must be short (i.e. one branch |br|
+                                                              for one task such as new feature, bug fix...)."];
         B [label = "Work", shape="roundedbox", description="See `Work on your modifications`_ section. |br|
-                                                            In order to benefit from tools developped by mainteners and ensure code quality, |br|
+                                                            In order to benefit from tools developped by |br|
+                                                            mainteners and ensure code quality, |br|
                                                             the development must respect some guidelines."];
         C [label = "Commit", shape="roundedbox", description="See `Commit your modifications`_ section."];
-        D [label = "Upload ?", shape="diamond", description="If you want to upload your modifications to your personal repository, |br|
+        D [label = "Upload ?", shape="diamond", description="If you want to upload your modifications to |br|
-                                                             you shoud use the :code:`git push` command."];
+                                                             your personal repository, you shoud use the |br|
+                                                             :code:`git push` command."];
-        E [label = "Finished ?", shape="diamond", description="If your work on the branch is done, you should submit your modifications |br|
+        E [label = "Finished ?", shape="diamond", description="If your work on the branch is done, you |br|
+                                                               should submit your modifications to the |br|
-                                                               to the official repository."];
+                                                               official repository."];
         F [label = "Submit", shape="roundedbox", description="See `Submit your modifications`_ section."];

         A -> B -> C;